dracolim/IS442-Quantum/README.md

 1. From <code>Approver_workflow.html</code>, Approver can either click on the table rows or the document icon in the "check sequence" column
 2. At <code>Approver_workflow_sequences.html</code>, click on the any table rows.
 3. At <code>Approver_form_sequences2.html</code>, click on "EXPORT" button
-4. The form PDF will be automatically downloaded to the desktop
+4. The form PDF will be automatically downloaded to the desktop <br>
 <img width="500" alt="Screenshot 2023-03-27 at 4 07 33 PM" src="https://user-images.githubusercontent.com/85498185/227880137-d8ac5024-c366-4836-ab93-221fee2512e7.png">

 ### Accounts Tab